-“It’s not about being a dog lover, its just about being a human to dogs.” -Teena Patel
+“It’s not about being a dog lover, its just about being a human to dogs.”

-Mother, CEO, Founder
+Mother, CEO, Founder, Dog Trainer

 MBA, CPDT, LLA

 Born in Nairobi, Kenya, Teena Patel grew up in a community where people kept animals for food and for protection.
 But, owning pets for the sake of companionship was unknown.
 She fondly recalls going on safaris and observing wild animals in their natural habitats, citing these experiences as her most formative.
 Seeing the freedom enjoyed by lions, zebras, and other creatures deeply moved her, and set her future career into motion.
-Patel moved to the United States as a teenager and adapted to American customs, even getting a pet dog.
+Teena moved to the United States as a teenager and adapted to American customs, even getting a pet dog.
 She also held on to her dream of becoming a park ranger and protecting wild animals.

-In place of this industrial model, Patel focuses on what is right for the animals, providing experiences that improve and enhance their behavioral health.
-She gives each dog the freedom to roam the grounds, go swimming, and play with the staff and other dogs.
+In place of this industrial model, she focuses on what is right for the animals, providing experiences that improve and enhance their behavioral health.
+The Doglando team gives each dog the freedom to roam the grounds, go swimming, and play with the staff and other dogs.
 Coupled with a program of careful training, the Doglando experience results in dogs who are better-behaved, better integrated into their families, and above all, happier.
-True to her passion, Patel gives dogs the freedom to be dogs.
+True to her passion, Teena gives dogs the freedom to be dogs.

 “I love dogs, but more importantly, I love learning about the dog-human relationship and how that varies amongst cultures.
 My true passion lies in studying free-roaming dogs and observing their interactions and behaviors.
 It’s those observations that have how allowed me to truly understand the needs of the modern dog.